Leroy McGahuey: Execution

 On August 20, 1962, McGahuey was executed in the state's gas chamber at the Oregon State Penitentiary in Salem.
 He appeared calm on the day of his death, and his last reported words were "That's it.", addressed to a deputy warden.
+His last meal consisted of a large steak.
+He was pronounced dead at 1:23 a.m.

 At the time, it was the first execution conducted in the state in nine years.
 Following Furman v.
 Georgia, McGahuey would become the last inmate to be executed in Oregon's gas chamber and the last inmate executed in the state until 1996.

 As of March 2025, Bollinger's murder remains unsolved, but McGahuey is presumably still considered the prime suspect in that case.